Richard Boyd: Philosophical work

 Boyd was best known for his arguments in favor of scientific realism and moral realism.

 In the case of scientific realism, Boyd was a defender of what is called "the miracle argument" according to which if successful scientific theories "were far from the truth...the fact that they are so successful would be miraculous.
 And given the choice between a straightforward explanation of success and a miraculous explanation, clearly one should prefer the non-miraculous explanation, viz. that our best theories are approximately true."

 In the case of moral realism, he was a key figure in the meta-ethical school known as "Cornell Realism."
 On this view, a moral property like "goodness is a complex natural property that is not directly observable, but nonetheless has a robust causal profile....
 'Goodness' is not synonymous with any simpler set of more directly observable claims.
 Instead, 'goodness' describes the functionally complex natural property that is the effect of certain characteristic causes, and the cause of certain characteristic effects."

 Boyd, along with Hilary Putnam and Jerry Fodor, was also influential in the development of an anti-reductionist form of materialism in the philosophy of mind.
 In this view, although all individual psychological states and processes are entirely constituted by physical entities, the "explanations, natural kinds, and properties in psychology do not reduce to counterparts in more basic sciences, such as neurophysiology or physics."

-The American philosopher Jason Josephson Storm has adapted Boyd's account of biological natural kinds, which is focused on "homeostatic property-clusters," to develop an account of social kinds.
-Drawing on process philosophy, Storm argues that social kinds are studied by the human sciences and are more fluid and interdependent than classical natural kinds, while showing broad structural similarities to biological natural kinds as described by Boyd.